 How do you know what face lift surgery will be best for your specific facial ageing concerns?

 The best thing you can do to determine what surgery (or combined approaches) will help remedy your facial ageing concerns is to meet with a Specialist Plastic Surgeon (face, skin, nose & eyes) or Oculoplastic Surgeon (eyes and brows).

 Choose one of our leading Melbourne or Sydney Plastic Surgeons for Facial Surgery including Lower Face Lift, Mid Facelift and Upper Face Lift (Brow lift) procedures!

 Our Specialist Plastic Surgeons will give you an honest appraisal of what surgery can, and cannot, accomplish – and why.
 They can help you select the best combined procedures that give you a natural looking face LIFT.
 Send an enquiry form today (or phone us during clinic hours on (03) 8849 1444.

-Ask for Face Lift Specialists Dr Geoff Barnett, in Hawthorn & Berwick, Dr Douglas McManamny (Hawthorn) or Dr Tom Robbins (Frankston and Berwick).
+Ask for Face Lift Specialists Dr Geoff Barnett, in Hawthorn & Berwick, Dr Douglas McManamny (Hawthorn) or Our Specialist Team of Surgeons (Frankston and Berwick).
 You can also meet our Surgeons at one of our special FREE information evenings.